Courses

 Prerequisite: Calculus 1 (MATH 1310)

 This is the second semester of introductory topics in physics and covers the following topics: gravitation, electricity & magnetism, and optics.
-Like PHYS 1710 this course is 5 credits with a discussion section.
+Like PHYS 1420 this course is 3 credits.

 Here is a copy of the syllabus from when Prof. Basseler taught the course syllabus

-We have a whole page deticated to this course already.
+We have a whole page dedicated to this course already.

 Check it out here